 This week’s recipe is a grain-free spin on a regular banana bread.
 I have been gluten-free since 2011 and don’t generally eat tons of grains in my day-to-day life by virtue of me being incredibly carbohydrate sensitive.
 I can look at a bowl of rice and throw my blood sugar out of whack, so when I’m home I focus on a more Paleo-style of eating to support my personal gut health.

 Coconut flour is quite high in fibre and so can be a very dense option to cook with.
 I always blend my coconut flour with tapioca to help make the texture lighter and to help bind everything together.
-You cannot use coconut flour one-to-one in any recipe because it absorbs so much liquid you will end up with an inedible hockey puck.
+You cannot use coconut flour one-to-one in any recipe because it absorbs so much liquid that you will end up with an inedible hockey puck.
 My general ratio when emulating regular flour with it is 1/4-1/3 cup coconut flour to 3/4-2/3 cups tapioca starch.

 I use tapioca starch/flour in all of my baked goods (you could sub arrowroot or potato starches/flours equally in any recipe where I call for tapioca starch/flour) as it functions as an excellent binding agent.
 When we aren’t using gluten-containing grains we lose some of the elasticity and binding found inherently in those grains so subbing in a starch of some kind helps us emulate that structure more effectively.

-Cassava flour actually comes from the same root as tapioca starch, but as opposed to having the starch only removed it is the whole root milled into a flour.
+Cassava flour actually comes from the same root as tapioca starch, but as opposed to being starch only, it is the whole root milled into a flour.
 It’s incredibly popular in South America and parts of Asia and Africa and comes from, you guessed it, the cassava root (also referred to as yuca or manioc).
 It’s similar to a yam, plantain, and potato in terms of starchiness and can be used in lots of recipes in a 1:1 ratio.
 I haven’t experimented with it much since I’ve only recently been able to find it in my city, but I still tend to combine it with almond flour to up the nutrient density of my treats.
 In this case I added 1/4 cup to the recipe more as an experiment to see what the texture was like and I really enjoyed it.
 If you don’t have it, sub in 2 tbsp. tapioca starch and 2 tbsp. almond flour.

 Alright, I’ll be writing up a post in more detail on some other gluten-free flours soon, but this is a little primer on grain-free baking to get you started.
 Enjoy!